LANG 5005

 Course Description

-This course helps research degree postgraduate students successfully communicate their research interests and journey in English to academic, cross-disciplinary and non-specialist audiences.
+This course helps research degree postgraduate students successfully communicate their research interests and journey in English to different types of audiences – academic and non-specialist.

 Highlights